AkashSDas/git-and-github/README.md

 - git checkout <branch-name> - to switch to a branch
 - git checkout -b <branch-name> - to create a new branch and switch to it
 - git checkout - - to checkout the previous branch
+- git checkout -- <file> - to reset a file to latest version of it in the repo

+### Reset file to a previous version

+- git checkout <SHA-id> -- <file> - to reset a file to <SHA-id> version of it in the repo

+After running the command the <file> in version <SHA-id> will be in the staging area.
+You can use the `git diff --staged` to view the changes made after the <SHA-id> commit in the <file>.
+If you want to reset the changes then run the `git reset HEAD <file>` command.
+This will reset that file.

 ## Merge Conflicts